Femme (film)

 Femme is a 2023 British thriller film written and directed by Sam H. Freeman and Ng Choon Ping in their feature debut.
 It is a feature-length adaptation of their BAFTA-nominated 2021 short film of the same name.
+The film stars Nathan Stewart-Jarrett, George MacKay, Aaron Heffernan, John McCrea and Asha Reid.
+The plot follows Jules, a London drag performer who is traumatised after being brutally attacked by a closeted man named Preston.
+Months later, Jules recognises Preston in a gay sauna and sets out to exact revenge on his assailant.

 The film premiered in the Panorama section of the 73rd Berlin International Film Festival on 19 February 2023.
 It was released in cinemas in the United Kingdom on 1 December 2023 by Signature Entertainment.

 Plot

 Drag performer Jules has just finished one of his shows at an East London nightclub when he goes outside to smoke before realising he is out of cigarettes.
 He spots a heavily tattooed young man, Preston, watching him from afar.
 Preston then abruptly leaves.
 Later, Jules goes into a convenience shop to buy cigarettes in full drag.
 He again encounters Preston, now accompanied by several friends.
 They begin to hurl homophobic slurs at Jules, who retorts that he saw Preston checking him out.
 Enraged, Preston follows Jules out of the shop and brutally assaults him.

 Three months later, Jules has stopped performing drag and become reclusive.
 One night, he goes to a gay sauna, where he is surprised to see Preston, who does not appear to recognise him out of drag.
 Jules follows him to the changing room, where Preston invites him back to his flat; Jules accepts.
 When the two arrive, they begin to have sex before Preston's friends arrive, interrupting them.
 Jules borrows Preston's fake designer hoodie—the one Preston was wearing during the assault—and pretends he is there to buy drugs and leaves, but not before he gives Preston his phone number.
 Jules decides to exact revenge on Preston for the assault by filming them having sex and posting it online.

 Jules begins dating Preston, and they have sex several more times, with Preston enjoying dominating Jules.
 On one occasion, Preston spots Jules filming their encounter on his mobile phone.
 Angry, he takes Jules's phone and deletes the footage.
 However, he soon calms down, and the two have sex again, though less aggressive than before.